Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

 In fact, the moduli space $\mathcal M_{g_1+g_2,k_1+k_2}(X,L;\beta_1+\beta_2)$ (See Definition \ref{isomorphicmaps}) is locally identified with the zero set of $\frak s^{(j)} $.
-This fact follows from the `injectivity' and `surjectivity' we proved in Section \ref{surjinj}.
+This fact follows from the `injectivity' and `surjectivity' we proved in Chapter \ref{surjinj}.
 Therefore we obtain our parametrization map

 Moreover the group of automorphisms of the objects in our neighborhood in the moduli space $\mathcal M_{g_1+g_2,k_1+k_2}(X,L;\beta_1+\beta_2)$ is trivial.
 Hence we can put $\Gamma =\{1\}$.

 Now we prove: \begin{thm} There exists a {\it smooth} coordinate change